N5GEH/n5geh.platform/README.md

         git clone https://github.com/N5GEH/n5geh.platform.git

-3. You may adjust the docker-compose.yml, .env or .conf according to your preferences.
+3. You may adjust the [compose file](docker-compose.yml), [environment file](.env) or [mosquitto configuration file](mosquitto.conf) according to your preferences.
 Our provided file already provides a simple setup with all functionalities.

-4. Change the working directory and start the platform:
+4. Change the working directory and start the platform using the [environment file](.env) file for configuration:

         cd n5geh.platform
         docker-compose up -d --env-file=.env